snatallia/portfolio_plotnikava_ni/index.md

 - Jan 2012 - Sept 2012, University of Genoa , Italy
 Position: PhD Student (not completed), Department of Biological Engineering.

 Research in brain waves sphere, conduct experiments about influence of serious games on brain waves and abilities to learning and training.
-Development a data analysis program, prepare publication to the international conference “VS Games ‘ 2012” in Genoa [http://vsgames.org/](http://vsgames.org/ ).
+Development a data analysis program, prepare publication to the international conference “VS Games ‘ 2012” in Genoa [http://vsgames.org/](http://vsgames.org/ ){:target="_blank" rel="noopener"}.

 - 2003-2008, Belarusian State University, Minsk